SameerR007/mpi/README.md

 - Stored patents without citations in `data_no_citations.csv`.

 ### 12. **english_abstract_title**
-- For patents that LogicMill couldn't generate embeddings (`stored in patents_not_found.csv` and `patents_without_embeddings.csv`) for, extracted their abstract and title from the SQL database for manual embedding.
+- For patents that LogicMill couldn't generate embeddings for (`stored in patents_not_found.csv` and `patents_without_embeddings.csv`), extracted their abstract and title from the SQL database for manual embedding.
 - Stored patents with non-English abstracts and titles separately.

 ### 13. **handling_non_english**